romilly/pi-nano-tf-benchmarks/README.md

 # TensorFlow and TF-TRT benchmarks

-Setup details and notebooks for the benchmarks I ran on the Raspberry Pi 4 and Jetson Nano.
+Setup and running details are [on my blog](https://blog.rareschool.com/).

 ## Setup